ddbj/mssassist/README.md

 Takehide Kosuge

 # Installation
-1. Pull the repository and Create symbolic link
+1. Pull the repository from ddbj/mssassist.git and create symbolic link in the directory.
 ~~~
 w3const@a012
 git clone https://github.com/ddbj/mssassist.git ~/mssassist → see NOTE!